 Jostein Tvedt will do courses on woodcarving using traditional Norwegian patterns.
 Make a small wall clock, a napkin holder or several other items.
 He will sell you a prepared blank, ready to start carving.
 We´ve got 5 large sets of Pfeil woodcarving tools ready for use.
 Limited to 5 people at a time.
 Read more here: COURSES.

-Cynthia Gibson – USA Cynthia has pioneered a new direction using pyro-engraving (wood burning) in embellishing Michael’s uniquely shaped teapots.
+Cynthia Gibson – USA Cynthia has pioneered a new direction using pyro-engraving (wood burning) in embellishing different turned objects with her unique pyrography design.
 This Southern Belle is driven by a passionate creativity to make every piece better than the last.
 Her new designs are delicate, artistic and bold with their work now in collections worldwide.
 She is a much sought after instructor and great teacher.
 Not to be missed.
 Read more here: COURSES.

 Knife making Courses - Inge Hågensen and Lars Tveit.
 These guys will teach you how to make your own beautiful handmade knife.
 Read more about in the COURSES section.

 Need more to do?
 Over the past 4 cruises we have learned that our passengers have a variety of talents and we encourage informal sessions throughout the ship.
 Some examples of passenger initiated activities are: knitting, weaving, whittling, yoga, karaoke evenings, individual musicians and storytelling.
 In order to secure space in any of the ship's lounges, please let us know on your registration form if you want to lead an activity.